DoTMob/DDOS-Deflate/README.md

 # DDOS-Deflate
-DDOS (Distributed Denial of Service) is a type of DOS (Denial of Service) attack in which an online service is made unavailable to its intended users.
+DDOS (Distributed Denial of Service) is a type of DOS (Denial of Service) attack in which an online service is made unavailable to its intended users to TRY 2 STOP//...
 This is a frequently encountered attack due to availability of various tools online that are made to target a wide variety of important resources.
 These tools are easy to use and are freely available on the internet in a simple google search.
 These tools make UDP, TCP or HTTP requests to the victim server.

 <H2>Types of DDOS attacks:</h2>